-(1) The value realized equals the excess of our closing stock price on the date of exercise over the option exercise price, multiplied by the number of shares for which the option was exercised.
+- (1) The value realized equals the excess of the closing trading price of our common stock on the date of exercise over the option exercise price, multiplied by the number of shares for which the option was exercised. - (2) The value realized in connection with the vesting of restricted stock units equals the closing trading price of our common stock on the date of vesting (or if such day is not a trading day, the immediately preceding trading day), multiplied by the number of shares vesting.